zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 ### Limitations {#limitations}

 The current scope of the connector focuses on text and image generation use cases, as well as embeddings.
-We try to release early and often, so keep your eyes open for new releases!
+We try to release early and often, so keep an eye on this page!

 ### Prerequisites {#prerequisites}